Kosmas Tsilianidis: OFI

-On 19 June 2019, Tsilianidis signed a three-year contract with OFI on a free transfer.
+On 19 June 2019, Tsilianidis signed a three-year contract with O.F.I. on a free transfer.
 On 31 August 2019, he scored his first goal for the club in an emphatic 3–1 away win against Panathinaikos.
 On 14 September 2019, he scored a brace in a 3–1 home win game against Panetolikos.

 On 6 October 2019, Tsilianidis netted another one in a triumphant 4–1 home win against Panionios.
-On 3 November 2019, he scored in a 3–2 away defeat against AEL, despite an early two-goal advantage.
+On 3 November 2019, he scored in a 3–2 away defeat against Larissa, despite an early two-goal advantage.
 On 4 December 2019, he had a goal and an assist in a 4–0 home win against Kavala for the Greek Cup.
 This win overturned the two-goal disadvantage from the first leg and helped his team qualify for the round of 16.

 On 18 January 2020, he was the MVP of a 2–1 away win against Panionios, scoring one goal and giving one assist.
 On 28 May 2020, the 26-year-old player suffered a ruptured anterior cruciate ligament and a partial rupture through a lateral ligament, as it emerged after an imaging test was performed.
 The Greek striker had an excellent season with the club, having 7 goals and 8 assists in 26 appearances in Super League and the Greek Cup.
 The rehabilitation period is estimated to six months.
-After a very difficult period for the striker marred by injury (200 days to be exact), Tsilianidis returned to the squad in a home game against Aris F.C. on 19 December 2020.
+After a very difficult period for the striker marred by injury (200 days to be exact), Tsilianidis returned to the squad in a home game against Aris Thessaloniki on 19 December 2020.
 On 24 March 2021, Kosmas Tsilianidis underwent diagnostic arthroscopy on the knee of his right foot and is expected to return in 2–4 weeks.
-In April 2021 he faced a torn meniscus and he will returned to action after six months.
+In April 2021 he faced a torn meniscus and he would return to action after six months.